pdimens/harpy/Workflows/impute.md

 should be considered as originating from different molecules.
 This is a common consideration for linked-read analyses and 50kb (`50000`) is often a reasonable default.
 A lower value is considered more strict (fewer reads per moleucle) and a higher value is considered more generous (more reads per molecule).
 You can/should change this value if you have evidence that 50kb isn't appropriate.
-See [haplotag data](/haplotagdata/#barcode-thresholds) for a more thorough explanation.
+See [haplotagging data](/haplotagdata/#barcode-thresholds) for a more thorough explanation.

 +++k
 ##### Number ancestral haplotypes